nachocorbillon/musicplayer/README.md

 cambié un innerHTML por un toggle agregué una marquesina

-New feature for Desktop Portfolio, tweaked a bit geeks for geeks project.
+New feature for Desktop Portfolio, tweaked a bit a geeks for geeks project.